whoknewdk/SpruceJS/README.md

 });
 ```

-For more advanved usage a configuration file can be used.
+For more advanced usage a configuration file can be used.
 This allows you to

 * Specify multiple module entry points
 * Include non module JavaScript files